gzweigle/open-hybrid-piano/README.md

 High level documentation.

+Includes [documentation/video_documentation.md](documentation/video_documentation.md) for historical, how-to, and other documentation in video form.

 #### [pianos/](pianos/)

 Building a complete piano requires firmware, hardware, mechanical, and sometimes software.
 The *pianos/* directory provides information on everything needed to build a specific version of a musical instrument.